googlearchive/appengine-nodejs/README.md

 This project is no longer actively developed or maintained.

-To use cloud APIs from Google App Engine in Node.js, use [gcloud-node](https://github.com/GoogleCloudPlatform/gcloud-node).
+To use Google Cloud APIs from Google App Engine in Node.js, use [gcloud-node](https://github.com/GoogleCloudPlatform/gcloud-node).

 ---